Tobias Nowacki

 My Twitter Profile

-I am a Senior Data Scientist at Deliveroo, using state-of-the-art causal inference and statistical methods to support business decisions, product rollouts and improve consumer decisions.
-Previously, I worked as an Applied Intern at Uber.
-I specialise in estimating treatment effects and other metrics in experiments and developing alternative models where straightforward A/B experimentation is not possible.
+I currently work as a Senior Data Scientist at Deliveroo, where I use state-of-the-art causal inference and statistical methods to support business decisions, product rollouts and improve consumer experiences.
+Previously, I worked as an Applied Scientist PhD Intern at Uber.
+I specialise in estimating treatment effects and other quantities in experiments and developing alternative methods where straightforward A/B experimentation is not possible or underpowered.

 Prior to coming to Stanford, I was a DPhil Student at Oxford University (Nuffield College).
-I hold a BA in Philosophy, Politics, and Economics (PPE) from Warwick University, and a MSc in Politics Research from Oxford University (St. Cross College).
+I hold a first-class honours BA in Philosophy, Politics, and Economics (PPE) from Warwick University, and a MSc in Politics Research (with distinction) from the University of Oxford (St. Cross College).

 You can find my CV here.